You are here

-Students gain exclusive, 24/7 access to the Wells Fargo Financial Markets Lab, a state-of-the-art lab designed to replicate a real-world investment setting, where they make strategic investment decisions to manage a portfolio of more than $1 million.
+The Financial Markets major prepares students for careers in the financial services industry.
+This intensive academic and experiential learning major allows students access to state-of-the-art technologies designed to replicate a real world investment setting where they make strategic investment decisions to manage a portfolio of more than $1.7 million.

-Develop skills in investment analysis and be able to evaluate the appropriateness of investments in a broad range of portfolio applications.
+Develop skills in investment research and be able to evaluate the appropriateness of investments in a broad array of portfolio applications.

-Design strategies for managing investments, while being mindful of the importance of making sound and ethical financial decisions.
+Create strategies for managing investment opportunities and risks, while being mindful of the importance of making sound, ethical financial decisions.

 The Financial Markets Finance major prepares students for a variety of careers within the broad fields of portfolio management and the management of financial institutions.
 Skills gained in the major can be directly applied in positions such as Securities Trader/Analyst, Bonds/Common Stocks/Private Placements, Investment Banker, and Asset/Money/Portfolio Management.

 Students with a major in LSBE are eligible to apply for more than 120 scholarships, with the total scholarship amount in excess of $200,000 annually.

 The Investment Club is committed to furthering students' interest in investments and finance.
 The club brings professional and academic speakers to campus, takes part in a virtual stock exchange contest, and work towards making professional connections in the business world.

 The Financial Markets program is managed by Professor Joe Artim.
 As the director of the program, he teaches finance courses, coordinates the J-term practicum, and assists students in networking activities.
 He works closely with the Program's Investment Oversight Committee to help students manage the Bulldog Fund.
 Artim spent more than a dozen years working in industry in the United States and abroad as a trader and portfolio manager.